httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 by a connection_limit_reached Proxy-Status response header field ({{Section 2.3.12 of PROXY-STATUS}}).

 For performance and efficiency reasons, a small amount of buffering might be used by intermediaries, even for incremental messages.
 Immediate forwarding might be exploited to cause an intermediary to waste effort on many small packets.
 Enabling incremental delivery might instead set limits on the number bytes that are buffered or the time that buffers are held before forwarding.
+Any buffering could adversely affect application latency, even if it improves efficiency.
+In all cases, intermediaries cannot hold data in buffers indefinitely, so data needs to be forwarded when either the time limit or the byte limit is reached.

 # IANA Considerations